 The road from Ekok to Abakaliki again was rather muddy but better then the road the day before had been.
 In Ikom were the first gas stations and banks.

-When I reduced my speed because of numerous deep holes in the road, five people jumped towards me and tried to stop my motorcycle and to pull me off.
+When I reduced my speed because of numerous deep holes in the road, five people jumped towards me and tried to stop my motorcycle and to pull me off to rob me.
+I was attaced and in life danger.
 As I hit the accelerator, some hands grabbed my jacket and one of the men tried to hold my bike with no success.
-My 50 HP engine was stronger then he was, but I nearly crashed as he suddenly let go.
+My 50 HP engine was stronger then he was, but I nearly crashed as he suddenly fell to the ground and let go.

 From time to time I found a gas station which accepted my US$ and gave me about 20 litres of petrol for only 10 dollar (1500 Nira).